mozillascience/PaperBadger/README.md

   ```

 3. In the load method, include your custom values:
-  * the element id where your widget will appear for the `containerId` key and
+  * the element class where your widget will appear for the `containerClass` key and
   * either the doi for the paper you are interested in as the `DOI` key or the ORCID for the author you are interesed in as the `ORCID` key

 ## Contributing